-Share your views Π. What are the advantages and disadvantages of our approach of identifying two types of financial advice?
+Share your views TT.
+What are the advantages and disadvantages of our approach of identifying two types of financial advice?
 What impact would it have on the type of advice you give and on your compliance costs?
-Level 5 is too high when giving Insurance advice only UU.
+UU.
 How should RFA's experience be recognised?
-Through competence and process training.
 VV.
 What do you think are the advantages of this approach to particular competence, knowledge, and skill?
-Could be measurable and would be upskilling for all. ww What do you think are the disadvantages of this approach to particular competence, knowledge, and skill?
-Nil XX.
+WW.
+What do you think are the disadvantages of this approach to particular competence, knowledge, and skill?
+XX.
 In what ways do you think this proposed standard contributes to, or detracts from, the legislative purposes (for example ensuring the quality and availability of advice, avoiding unnecessary compliance costs, and promoting innovation and flexibility)?
-People don't understand ACC and how it works and are totally unaware of things such as accidental death benefits.
-There is absolutely no understanding of insurance by consumers.
-Therefore the process needs to be basic.
 YY.
 What alterations, if any, would you suggest to the baselines we have nominated: specialist strand for product capability, Level 5 for discipline capability, and relevant degree (or other degree plus Level 6) for planning capability?
-I think you need relevant training in each section.
-An insurance adviser should not require the same compliance as a Financial Adviser (AFA).